fititnt/ap-application-load-balancer/alb-internals.md

 update contents of specific files on each server. **Consider this list as suggestion, not as one strong enforcement, and that most of these options will not automatically be considered if not enabled for other tools**, in special the ones that could be useful for Firewalls.

-If reusing these variables on your own projects maybe instead of using the generated files on remote server can be easy to just use the variables.
+Some considerations:
+- `alb_vars_saveondisk: no` will enforce not store the suggested variables on these documented paths.
+  - **Use this option if you are concerned with vunerable applications that could leak sensive data**.
+- Since you is already using Ansible if want to reuse these data on other tools consider that can be simple use the ALBs variables as information.
+  - It can be easier do this can change other applications to watch for changes on these files.

 #### `alb_ips_remoteadmins`
 - File: `/opt/alb/remoteadmins`